Residence

 Whitney Antley

-Residential Administrator
+Residential and Academic Administrator

-Residential Administrator
+Residential and Academic Administrator

 Whitney Antley is a midwestern girl, a huge Ohio State buckeye fan who has lived in that great state most of her life.
 She graduated from Lee University in Tennessee with a degree in Elementary Education and a minor in Religion.
 She went on to teach in various school settings: public, private, online and now currently, homeschool.
 Whitney has served beside her husband in church ministry for the last 11 years and has always enjoyed being involved in the local church.
 In her free time, Whitney likes to knock off bucket lists goals; the most recent was running a half-marathon and marathon.
 She is currently enjoying life as a stay at home mom/homeschool teacher to her 3 daughters.
 One of Whitney’s biggest desires and goals in life is to be an encouragement to others, to walk with people in their struggles and to point them to Christ, always.